mja65/Emu68-Imager/docs/instructions.md

 ## Kickstart ROM files

 The following table shows the Kickstart ROM files that are supported for the different versions of AmigaOS that are supported.
 Either copy the kickstart file to the default directory in the path where you have installed the tool (UserFiles\Kickstarts\) or select the directory where your ROM file is located by clicking on `Click to set Kickstart Path` button.
 It is recommended you use a local drive to do this, though network locations will work if you have the appropriate access rights.
+UNC links will not work due to limitations in one of the supporting tools (HST-Imager).

 |**OS 3.1**                      |**OS 3.2**                     |**OS 3.2.2.1**                 |
 |Kickstart 3.1 A1200 (40.068)    |Kickstart 3.2 A1200 (47.96)    |Kickstart 3.2.2 A1200 (47.111) |